unsw-restech/restech-docs/source/storage/data_archive.rst

     To use this script you must have access to the UNSW Data Archive which requires setting up a `Research Data Management Plan <https://research.unsw.edu.au/research-data-management-unsw>`_.

 .. note::
-    You cannot use the data archive via Filezilla or WinSCP - you will need to use the command line.
+    You cannot use the data archive with tools like Filezilla or WinSCP - you will need to use the command line.

 To see what versions of the Data Archive script are available log on to :code:`kdm.science.unsw.edu.au` and type